 3. Traditional loans require collateral

 Any commercial loan, say from a bank, usually requires collateral in the form of business receivables, inventory or personal assets like a house or car.
-These is a pre-requisite of traditional lenders and is used to secure the loan and protect the investor.
+There is a pre-requisite of traditional lenders and is used to secure the loan and protect the investor.
 There are alternative lenders like Merchant Capital for example, who don’t require collateral.
 These lenders will have their own requirements to fund a business for example they don’t usually work with start-ups and require the business to have been trading for at least 12 months with a minimal turn-over requirement.

 4. Self-identify the gaps and weaknesses in your business

-If you know where the gaps are, you will be wise to fixing them.
+If you know where the gaps are, you will be wise to fix them.
 The best way to use any investment is through growth-enhancing activities in order to strengthen potential weak spots instead of simply plugging holes.
 This means that the loan used actually grows your business from the inside out.
 Asking the hard questions about your business from the outset means you will stay a step ahead of the market and proactively anticipate your needs instead of simply responding to them.

 5. Understand what requires investment first